-These resources are created by the Unitarian Universalist Office at the UN to help UU congregations plan a worship service that honors the work of the United Nations, particularly addressing this year’s theme, All In for Climate Justice: People, Power, Planet.
+These resources are created by the Unitarian Universalist Office at the UN to help UU congregations plan a worship service that honors the work of the United Nations, particularly addressing this year’s theme, All In for Climate Justice: Food Equity and Sustainability.

 Find yourself in the Global U/U Story!
 With a UN Sunday Service, your congregation will learn about an important global issue and be inspired to take action in the name of justice.
 That’s what the global U/U story is all about: Unitarians, Universalists, and Unitarian Universalists around the world engaging in liberal spiritual worship and doing their part to bend the arc of history toward justice.
 This collection of resources will take you through the steps of learning about, planning, and executing a successful and inspirational UN Sunday.

 Please be aware of the requirements and deadlines for:

 - Procedures for collecting and sending donations (PDF)